sixhobbits/coding-with-replit/manuscript/13-building-a-discord-bot-with-python-and-repl-it.md

 You'll find it easier to follow along if you have some Python knowledge and have used Discord or a similar app such as Skype or Telegram before.
 We won't be covering the very basics of Python, but we will explain each line of code in detail, so if you have any experience with programming, you should be able to follow along.

 ## Overview and requirements
 We'll be doing all of our coding through the Repl.it web IDE and hosting our bot with Repl.it as well, so you won't need to install any additional software on your machine.
-Open [Repl.it](https://repl.it) and create a new Python Repl for this this tutorial.
-For this tutorial you will also need to create a [Discord](https://discordapp.com/) account (if you already have one, you can skip this).
+For this tutorial you will need to create a [Discord](https://discordapp.com/) account (if you already have one, you can skip this).
 There are instructions for how to do this in the next section.

 In this tutorial, we will be covering:
 * Creating an application and a bot user in your Discord account